jamgreen/lehdr/README.md

 # Future Development

-Currently, **lehdr** is designed to grab the LODES flat files (origin-destination, workplace, and residential association files) and includes an option to aggregate results to the census tract level from the block level that the LODES tables come in.
-Next steps include linking this package with the [**sf**](https://cran.r-project.org/web/packages/sf/index.html) and [**tigris**](https://cran.r-project.org/web/packages/tigris/index.html) packages to allow for easier mapping of LODES data.
+Currently, **lehdr** is designed to grab the LODES flat files (origin-destination, workplace, and residential association files) and includes an option to aggregate results to the census tract level for analysts who find the fuzzing at the block level too great.

+Next steps include exploring integration of the package with the [**sf**](https://cran.r-project.org/web/packages/sf/index.html) and [**tigris**](https://cran.r-project.org/web/packages/tigris/index.html) packages to allow for easier mapping of LODES data.

+#Acknowledgements

+This package would not exist in its current format without the inspiration of [Bob Rudis's](https://rud.is/b/) [lodes package](https://github.com/hrbrmstr/lodes)

 # Build Status